 - a.
-The type of work performed by the worker involved, e.g. is he a key employee, is he in direct contact with the customers or is there significant confidentiality attached to his job?
-In addition, what knowledge or information might the employee possess with regard to the activities of the company or its customers? - b.
+The type of work performed by the emplyee involved, e.g. is the employee a key employee, in direct contact with the customers or is there significant confidentiality attached to the job?
+In addition, what knowledge or information the employee might possess with regard to the activities of the company or its customers. - b.
 How quickly the employee's knowledge becomes outdated and whether a normal balance is kept among the employees. - c.
-The type of operations involved and the identity of the competitors in the market where the company operates and which the employee's know-how covers. - d.
+The type of operations involved and the identity of the competitors in the market where the company operates and which the employee's know-how covers.

+- d.
 That an employee's freedom of employment is not restricted in an unfair manner. - e.
-That the non-competition clause is delineated and concise with regard to the purpose of protecting certain competition interests.
+That the non-competition clause is delineated and concise with regard to the purpose of protecting certain competition interests. - f.

-f.
 The remuneration of the employee will also have an effect, i.e. for instance, what his wages are.